u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 - Never add minified Javascript Libraries
 - Use camelcase for class declaration

-More precise JS guidelines are detailed in the `github wiki  <https://github.com/odoo/odoo/wiki/Javascript-coding-guidelines>`_.
+More precise JS guidelines are detailed in the `github wiki  <https://github.com/Thrive Bureau ERP/Thrive Bureau ERP/wiki/Javascript-coding-guidelines>`_.
 You may also have a look at existing API in Javascript by looking Javascript References.